Hauts-de-France Pass Renovation,the technical and financial instrument designed by the regional Public Service for Energy Efficiency

-- PARTICIPATION in the TBH Alliance project which concerns the installation of domestic digital dashboards for the first few beneficiaries from Picardie Pass Rénovation, enabling them to display and track their electricity consumption.
+- Participation in the TBH Alliance project which concerns the installation of domestic digital dashboards for the first few beneficiaries from Hauts-de-France Pass Rénovation, enabling them to display and track their electricity consumption.

 - Energy Efficiency Financial Institutions Group, final report, February 2015